0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

-Although zoology is a single specialty within the field of biology, it is a vast specialty that includes many major subspecialties.
+Zoology is a single specialty within the field of biology, but it is a vast specialty that includes many major subspecialties.
 Some zoologists study a single animal or a category of animals, whereas others may specialize in a particular part of an animal's anatomy or study a process that takes place in many kinds of animals.
 A zoologist might study single-cell organisms, a particular variety of fish, or the behavior of groups of animals such as elephants or bees.

 Many zoologists are classified according to the animals they study.
 For example, entomologists are experts on insects, ichthyologists study fish, herpetologists specialize in the study of reptiles and amphibians, mammalogists focus on mammals, and ornithologists study birds.
 Embryologists, however, are classified according to the process that they study.
 They examine the ways in which animal embryos form and develop from conception to birth.

 Within each primary area of specialization there is a wide range of subspecialties.
 An ichthyologist, for example, might focus on the physiology, or physical structure and functioning, of a particular fish; on a biochemical phenomenon such as bioluminescence in deep-sea species; on the discovery and classification of fish; on variations within a single species in different parts of the world; or on the ways in which one type of fish interacts with other species in a specific environment.
 Others may specialize in the effects of pollution on fish or in finding ways to grow fish effectively in controlled environments in order to increase the supply of healthy food available for human consumption.